About the Department of Physical Therapy

 - Apply management principles and skills in the multifaceted roles of the physical therapist.

-Accreditation: The Commission on Accreditation in Physical Therapy Education (CAPTE) granted the WSU PT program another ten years accreditation through 2021.
+The Commission on Accreditation in Physical Therapy Education (CAPTE) granted the Wichita State University Doctor of Physical Therapy program another 10 year accreditation through 2021.
 WSU's PT program has maintained accreditation status since its establishment.

 CAPTE Program Outcome(s) Data